Songs of Innocents: Book One (Aaron Jay Kernis)

 Samuel Oram, piano

 An adventurous performer, fearless activist, and one of the CBC’s 2017 “30 Young Hot Classical Musicians Under 30”, Canadian soprano Alexandra Smither is a fresh fixture on the worldwide stage.
 Her “sunny, cloudless top” and “silky, light, soprano” are an organic fit in staple repertoire of Mozart and Monteverdi; Ms. Smither’s signature rapport with new music shows her as “an extraordinarily adept soprano, one who can shriek, gurgle, cackle, mutter, gesture, and declaim as well as sing beautifully.”
-(The Threepenny Blog) During the 2021-2022 season, Ms. Smither sings Iphigenia of the Light in Wayne Shorter and esperanza spalding’s new opera Iphigenia at MASSMoCA, ArtsEmerson, The Kennedy Center, Cal Performances at UC Berkeley, and The Broad Stage in Los Angeles as well as her debut with California Symphony as the soloist in Balch’s Cantata for Orchestra and Voice (rescheduled from 2020), a recital series with Jeunesses musicales Canada and a return to Ars Lyrica to sing Belinda in Dido and Aeneas.
+(The Threepenny Blog) During the 2021-2022 season, Ms. Smither sings Iphigenia of the Light in Wayne Shorter and esperanza spalding’s new opera Iphigenia at MASSMoCA, ArtsEmerson, The Kennedy Center, Cal Performances at UC Berkeley, and The Broad Stage in Los Angeles as well as her debut with California Symphony as the soloist in Balch’s Cantata for Orchestra and Voice (rescheduled from 2020), a recital series with Jeunesses musicales Canada, returns to Houston Grand Opera for the workshop of Another City (Beck / Fleischmann), and a return to Ars Lyrica to sing Belinda in Dido and Aeneas.

 Ms. Smither’s 2020/21 season saw her debut with Tapestry Opera in a workshop of Brian Current and Liza Balkan’s Gould’s Wall.
 A welcome presence at Houston Grand Opera, she covered all seven von Trapp children in their spring 2021 event, My Favorite Things: Songs from The Sound of Music.